collinhundley/APCustomBlurView/README.md

     blurView.setBlurRadius(25)

+That sure beats learning OpenGL!
 It can also be used inside an animation block:

     UIView.animateWithDuration(0.5) {
         blurView.setBlurRadius(25)